 - 1/2 cup chopped pecans or raisins

-- 1 Tbsp chia seeds + 3 Tbsp water
+- 1 Tablespoon chia seeds + 3 Tbsp water (or 1 egg instead of this chia egg!)

 - 1 cup diced apples